prajwalb985-sys/skilltest-test/README.md

 # skilltest-test
-today is 2nd skill test
+today we have 2nd skill test